SamriddhiKoolwal/Short-URL/README.md

 # Short-URL
-Project to shortened the URL
+Project to shorten the URL